 The GMAC makes the following observations related to infrastructure and investment proposals in the ESMPs.
-These observations are most applicable to Section 4: Current State of the Distribution System, Section 7: Five-year Electric Sector Modernization Plan.
+These observations are most applicable to Section 4: Current State of the Distribution System, and Section 7: Five-year Electric Sector Modernization Plan.

 The ESMPs do not present the capabilities and deficiencies of the current system in a clear and transparent manner.
+They do not include consistent methods across the EDCs for presenting the age and condition of existing infrastructure, capacity deficiencies, DER capacity, DER hosting capacity, and more.
+The ESMPs do not describe how DERs and NWAs are currently acting to reduce electricity demand.
 A transparent assessment of current grid capabilities and the grid’s ability to accommodate future load growth and DERs is critical to determining the investments required to advance the goals of the Commonwealth, and the required timing of those investments.
 Without such information, it is difficult to assess the need and timing for proposed investments.

-It is not clear which investments proposed in the ESMPs are necessary to yield net benefits, given statutory requirements.
+The ESMPs do not make clear how the newly proposed investments will result in net benefits to customers.

-The ESMPs do not make clear which specific policy goals of the Commonwealth are advanced by the different infrastructure proposals or type of proposals.
+The ESMPs do not quantify the incremental impact of the EDC’s newly proposed investments on improving reliability or resilience, for example by indicating how reliability and resilience reporting metrics will change as a result of those newly proposed investments.

 The ESMPs do not present the incremental impacts of their proposals on workforce, jobs, greenhouse gas emissions, and health that would occur due to the proposed investments in the ESMPs.

-The ESMPs do not quantify the incremental impact of the EDCs’ proposed investments on meeting the state’s greenhouse gas emissions reductions targets.
+The ESMPs do not quantify the incremental impact of the EDCs’ newly proposed investments on meeting the state’s greenhouse gas emissions reductions targets.

 GMAC Recommendations to the EDCs